Information on Maternity and Parental Benefits

 Contact

-reception@nbtffenb.ca
+Email: parent@nbtffenb.ca

 Useful Information

-Step 1: Maternity, Parental or Adoption Leave Form
+Step 1: Maternity and Parental Leave Form

 Upon the confirmation of the date of birth, please fill out the online Maternity, Paternity and Parental Leave Form and submit it to the NBTF at least two months prior to your due date.
 The NBTF will fill an official Maternity, Parental or Adoption Leave Form and forward a copy to you, your district, the NBTA and Johnson Insurance.
-The form will specify the dates of the benefits to which you are entitled to under the Collective Agreement and Employment Insurance.
+The form will specify the dates of the benefits to which you are entitled under our Collective Agreement and Employment Insurance.

 Once you receive a copy of the official leave Form, it is important that you examine the dates closely to make sure you understand and agree with them.
 Also, please keep a copy of the form for your records in order to complete your request for benefits with Service Canada.

-Step 2: Application to Employment Insurance Benefits
+Step 2: Application for Employment Insurance Benefits

 The school district will forward your Record of Employment (ROE) directly to Service Canada.